-Bringing together all of the industry’s key players, The Future of Private Banking and Wealth Management is the only event that leaders across the sector need to attend this year.
+Bringing together all of the industry’s key players, The Future of Private Banking & Wealth Management is the only event that leaders across the sector need to attend this year.

 Waves of technological change, structural upheaval and evolving client demands continue to buffet the private banking and wealth management industry.
 Join senior executives from Europe’s premier private banks as they discuss how major players and disruptive challengers are driving change at the foremost strategic conference for the private banking sector.